JustAHappyKid/php-spare-parts/src/template/README.md

 ## Diet PHP provides the following enhancements to standard PHP: ##

-  * Short-hand syntax for control structures (`if`-statements, `for`-loops, etc.)
+  * Shorthand syntax for control structures (`if`-statements, `for`-loops, etc.)
     to avoid having hard-to-read angle-bracket-question-mark sequences all over tarnation.

-  * Short-hand variable substitution syntax -- forget the angle brackets and just assume any "word" that begins with `$` is a variable!
+  * Shorthand variable substitution syntax -- forget the angle brackets and just assume any "word" that begins with `$` is a variable!

   * A more natural and elegant mechanism for defining hierarchies of templates.